rohansharma111/Vrinda-Store-Data-Analysis/README.md

 ## **Project Insight**

-- Women customers are more likely to buy products compared to men (~65%).
+- Men customers are less likely to buy products compared to Women (~35%).
 - The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
-- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- The adult age group (30-49 yrs), especially Women is max contributing (~50%) and buys the most products.
 - The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.